riedyw/PoshFunctions/ReadMe.md

 Remove-BomFromFile             To remove BOM (byte order marking) from a file.
 Remove-EmptyProperty           To take an object and return only non-empty properties Remove-InvalidFileNameChar     Removes characters from a string that are not valid in Windows file names.
-Remove-ISETheme                Deletes an ISE theme from the ISE.
 Remove-QuotesFromCsv           Removes quotes from a CSV data set.
 Can optionally set $Delimiter to another character.
 Remove-Trailing                Removes trailing spaces from a string or array of strings.
-Reset-Desktop                  Forces a reset of the desktop Resolve-ComputerName           To parse from a given computername and split it into the pieces that make it up Resolve-FQDN                   Resolves a hostname or IPv4 address to a fully qualified domain name Resolve-HostName               Resolves a hostname to an IPv4 address.
+Reset-Desktop                  Forces a reset of the desktop Resolve-FQDN                   Resolves a hostname or IPv4 address to a fully qualified domain name Resolve-HostName               Resolves a hostname to an IPv4 address.
 Search-Method                  Search method
-sed                            A simple text filter to replace strings Select-ISETheme                Selects and applies an ISE theme from the registry.
-Set-Capslock                   Sets the state of the CapsLock button.
+sed                            A simple text filter to replace strings Set-Capslock                   Sets the state of the CapsLock button.
-Set-Display                    Set-Display turns the display on or off via energy saver api Set-DisplayOff                 Set-DisplayOff turns the display off via energy saver api Set-DisplayOn                  Turns the display on Set-ISEColor                   Changes ISE Theme colors according to switch Set-ISETheme                   Applies ISE theme to current session.
-Set-Numlock                    Sets the state of the NumLock button.
+Set-Display                    Set-Display turns the display on or off via energy saver api Set-Numlock                    Sets the state of the NumLock button.
 If you pass $true to function it will turn on NumLock.
 Set-PrivateProfileComment      To place comment(s) in an .ini file.
 Comments are lines that begin with a...
 Set-PrivateProfileString       To set data in an .ini file